 A stretch of Cherokee Street, long the main drag of the city's Hispanic and Latino population, is going to be dedicated as "Calle Cherokee."

-“Since the 1980s, Hispanics have been growing their presence on Cherokee Street and surrounding areas – establishing successful businesses and sparking a new era of commerce for the street,” says Karlos Ramirez, president and CEO of the Hispanic Chamber of Commerce of Metropolitan St. Louis.
+The honorary name will be unveiled Saturday as part of a Mexican independence celebration.“Since the 1980s, Hispanics have been growing their presence on Cherokee Street and surrounding areas – establishing successful businesses and sparking a new era of commerce for the street,” says Karlos Ramirez, president and CEO of the Hispanic Chamber of Commerce of Metropolitan St. Louis.
 “It is appropriate that a place already widely-identified as a hub of Hispanic/Latino culture be celebrated for its contributions to the community.”

 Support Local Journalism.

 Local journalism is information.
 Information is power.
 And we believe everyone deserves access to accurate independent coverage of their community and state.
 Our readers helped us continue this coverage in 2020, and we are so grateful for the support.

 Help us keep this coverage going in 2021.
 Whether it's a one-time acknowledgement of this article or an ongoing membership pledge, your support goes to local-based reporting from our small but mighty team.

 Join the Riverfront Times Club for as little as $5 a month.